Grading Scale and Grade Points

 (b) Or that permission has been given for the IN to remain and that a deadline has been established for the completion of the course.
 In the event that the course is subsequently not completed satisfactorily, the college dean shall notify, in writing, the Department of Registration and Records that the course and the IN grade should be deleted from the student’s record or that the IN should be changed to F.

-Grades are posted online when instructors submit them in MyPack Portal or to the Department of Registration and Records.
-Students may access term grades via MyPack Portal - Requires your Unity ID and password.
+Grades are posted online when instructors submit them in MyPack Portal.
+Current students may access term grades via MyPack Portal - Requires your Unity ID and password.